Friday, May 31, 2019

 *Measured in drill cores from ice layers

 On a global level, however, observed climatic changes are dramatic.
 The ice around the North Pole is melting rapidly, as shown by the decrease in the surface covered by ice from 1980 to 2018.
-The albedo of the white snow reflecting the solar radiation becomes lower further heating up the sea, and the cold mass of ice diminishes.
+The albedo of the white snow reflecting the solar radiation becomes lower, further heating up the sea, and the cold mass of ice diminishes.

 At first look, these effects alone may not seem of great concern, but to say it with a quotation from Schiller's drama Wallenstein: The curse of an evil deed is propagating and will bring forth evil.
 In fact, climatologists recently observed - with the temperature difference and gradient between the Arctic and the equator region becoming smaller - a weakening of the powerful jetstream.
-This leads to stable and stationary weather conditions around the globe, causing either persistent rain or long periods of heat and drought, exactly the climate Germany's southwest had lived through last year.
+This leads to stable and stationary weather conditions around the globe, causing either persistent rain or long periods of heat and drought, precisely the climate Germany's southwest had lived through last year.

 Dr. Becker said that 2018 - shown on the slide with a mean temperature of more than 3 degrees too warm and 40% less precipitation than the mean - was still an exceptional year.